The Best Camping Battery PacksRV Battery & Electrical

 You don’t need to carry around fuel to power your favourite appliances anymore!
-While a generator still can be an efficient way to travel off-grid, portable battery packs are becoming increasingly popular.
+While a generator still can be an efficient way to travel off-grid (especially for high power drawing appliances), portable battery packs are becoming increasingly popular.

 These fuel generator alternatives allow for portable power without the noise, fumes or maintenance of a traditional generator.
 The best thing about camping battery packs are that they’re portable so they don’t need to be hard wired into your vehicle.